salrashid123/gcp_process_credentials_go/README.md

 ### Quickstart

-For a quick example in python, the following will read a token file and use that for credentials:
+For a quick example, the following will read a token file and use that for credentials:

 ```golang
 import "github.com/salrashid123/gcp_process_credentials_go"